oktadev/okta-appauth-xamarin-example/README.md

-# Xamarin.Forms authentication with OpenID Connect and Okta
+# Xamarin.Forms authentication with OpenID Connect + Okta

-This example app shows how to use Okta's Java SDK to store cryptocurrency holdings as a custom user attribute.
+These examples show how to build a Xamarin.Forms project (targeting iOS and Android) that uses Okta for easy login.
+Under the hood, OpenID Connect and the AppAuth pattern is used.

 Please read [the blog post][blog-post] to see how this app was created.